openhoat/servedown/README.md

 Here's a short description of how servedown works :

-- init : loads the configuration
+- servedown first loads the configuration (init)
-- process : computes all the doc files
+- if there are git repos, a git pull or clone is executed for each repo
-    - if Git repos are enabled, executes an update or clone of each repos
+- all source files are scanned
-    - scans the src files
+- each markdown file is converted to html content
-    - for each file, process markdown to html conversion and write the result into the meta dir
+- a data file is created into the meta directory to save the resulting html and other informations about the source file

 All provided methods are synchronous because of markdown parser, usually this is not a good practice but here it matches the use case.